mottosso/feather/README.md

 Introduction
 ---------------
 Feather is 3d polygon modelling application based on Wings3d.
 Feather has a C++ core and Qt5 QML interface which eliminates issues that Wings has due to the Erlang language that it uses.
-Feather is currently only targeted for Linux OS's but other could be added later.
+Feather is currently only targeted for the Linux OS but others could be added later.

 Current Status
 ---------------